evoila/osb-docs/service-docs/pages/osb-kafka.md

 - Broker: Brokers form the storage layer of a Kafka cluster.
 Partitions of topics are spread on different brokers.
 - Topic: Topics durably store events/messages.
 Producers/Consumers access only the topic specified.
 E.g. if a consumer subscribes to the topic "monitoring" it will only consume the events/messages stored in "monitoring".
 After consumption, events are not deleted from the topic.
 Replication is performed at the level of topic-partitions.
 - Partition: Events of a topic are spread over a number of paritions which are located on different Kafka brokers.
 E.g. if there are 10 partitions for a topic and 2 brokers, each broker stores 5 partitions.
-If replication is performed, each partition is replicated and (if possible) the partition replicas are stored in different brokers than their masters.
+If replication is performed, each partition is replicated and (if possible) the partition replicas are stored in different brokers than their masters and other replicas of the same partition.

 The access to the master partitions is spread evenly among multiple consumers in a consumer group but it is also possible to access the same partition if a key is used.
 In case of a failure of a broker, the partition replicas stored in other brokers will be elected as partition masters so that the cluster will still work as intended.